 Just outside the Huntington Convention Center windows and across from the railroads tracks and First Energy Stadium in downtown you will find the urban farm owned by Levy Restaurants.
 They are the food service providers for the convention center.
 The farm began with some bees that produced honey but has expanded to include pigs, chickens, goats and plants grown in raised beds.

 The farm is part of the sustainability efforts by the convention center.
 The pigs help by eating some of the food scraps produced by convention center guests.
 The chickens produce about a quarter of the eggs used at the convention center.
 The 13 bee hives have produced over 2000 pounds of honey.
 Take a peek next time you are near the convention center.

 Tours of Cleveland offers walking tours of downtown Cleveland.
+We have several different tours to choose from, including a Christmas tour each December.
+Tours are offered year round!
 Visit our website to learn more, see our schedule or book your tour. www.toursofcleveland.com.